 What is Kundalini?

-This word comes from "kunda" which literally means pit.
-Kundalini is the primal, unconscious force that lies deep within; therefore the word symbolizes our deep unconscious states.
-Some people incorrectly think of this as a "coil" symbolizing a serpent coiled upon itself.
+This word comes from "kunda" which means pit.
+Kundalini is the primal, unconscious force that lies deep within; therefore, the word symbolizes our deep unconscious states.
+Some people incorrectly think of this as a "coil" symbolizing a coiled serpent.
 This may be because the brain looks like a serpent coiled around itself.
 It's quite possible that ancient Yogis dissected human bodies and studied them.
 This shouldn't come as a surprise because Ayurveda also has established techniques for surgery.

 What are Chakras?

 Not only will you use the Yantra, but you will also use mandalas in other aspects of yogic activities.
-Such is the simplicity of the mandala/yantra process.
-In order to deepen the experience of the Yantra in your mindfulness, you must find the right motivation.
+Such is the simplicity of the mandala/Yantra process.
+To deepen the experience of the Yantra in your mindfulness, you must find the right motivation.
 In this respect, you will want to add a set of mandalas that will bring the mind into the present moment and start to be focused on those mandalas.
 The mandalas should help clear the mind and bring you into a state of relaxation.

-Yantras therefore help to focus your concentration on an idea or a thought.
+Yantras help to focus your concentration on an idea or a thought.
 By focusing on different parts of the geometry, your thoughts are encouraged to progress.
 This helps to identify an idea with a pattern without turning that pattern into an idol and thereby degenerating into idol worship.
-As with any Yantra, the practice of meditation and the realization of this awareness of the subtle energies should never be the end-goal of the Yantra.
-These are simply tools, and the end goal should be to actually create your own yantras/mandalas.
+These are simply tools, and the end goal should be to create your own Yantras/mandalas.